-Discussion
+6. Discussion

 In this study, we sought to identify the spatiotemporal neural dynamics underlying the processing of object drawings and to determine the similarities and differences to the processing of natural object images.
-Specifically, we used fMRI and MEG to distinguish between two alternative predictions: that photographs, drawings, and sketches share the same representational format in both space and time, or that, alternatively, additional, potentially time-consuming processes would be required for the recognition of drawings and sketches.
+Specifically, we used fMRI and MEG to distinguish between two alternative predictions: That photos, drawings, and sketches share the same representational format in both space and time, or that, alternatively, additional, potentially time-consuming processes would be required for the recognition of drawings and sketches.
 While these two predictions are not mutually exclusive, our findings only confirm the former prediction in four ways.
-First, we demonstrated that information about the category of a presented object could be read out from brain activity similarly fast and across large parts of the ventral visual stream as well as posterior parietal cortex, regardless of the type of depiction of the image.
+First, we demonstrated that information about the category of a presented object could be read out from brain activity similarly fast and across large parts of occipital and ventral-temporal cortex regardless of the type of depiction of the image.
 Second, the representation of object category information generalized beginning early in visual processing.
-Third, results from temporal generalization analyses suggest that there were qualitatively similar temporal dynamics for photographs, drawings, and sketches.
-Finally, the MEG-fMRI fusion results indicate that visual information processing follows similar stages, first peaking in EVC and then later in LOC for all types of depiction, with similar dynamics even in pIPS outside the ventral visual stream.
+Third, results from temporal generalization analyses suggest that there were qualitatively similar temporal dynamics for photos, drawings and sketches.
+Finally, the MEG-fMRI fusion results indicate that visual information processing follows similar stages, first peaking in EVC and then later in LOC for all types of depiction.
 In sum, this demonstrates that there are broad temporal and spatial commonalities in the neural dynamics as well as similar underlying representations for natural images and drawings from early on in visual processing.

 In addition, we did not find evidence confirming the latter prediction proposing additional processing for drawings and sketches.
-Rather, our results suggest the opposite, that is, enhanced processing for photographs at multiple stages.
-We found a gradual decline in the strength of category representations across levels of visual abstraction in the MEG data, with photographs showing the strongest representation, followed by drawings and sketches.
-Moreover, the comparison of the spatiotemporal dynamics between types of depiction showed that photographs exhibited a stronger representation both early and late in time in early visual brain regions, and exclusively early on in high-level visual cortex compared with both drawings and sketches.
+Rather, our results suggest the opposite, that is, enhanced processing for photos at multiple stages.
+We found a gradual decline in the strength of category representations across levels of visual abstraction in the MEG data, with photos showing the strongest representation, followed by drawings and sketches.
+Moreover, the comparison of the spatiotemporal dynamics between types of depiction showed that photos exhibited a stronger representation both early and late in time in early visual brain regions, and exclusively early on in high-level visual cortex as compared to both drawings and sketches.

-Collectively, our findings substantiate the hypothesis that line drawings resemble natural object images in terms of some core visual features (Fan et al., 2018), leading to a similar representation of drawings and natural images in the brain (Sayim and Cavanagh, 2011).
+Collectively, our findings substantiate the hypothesis that line drawings resemble natural object images in terms of some core visual features (Fan et al., 2018), leading to a similar representation of drawings and natural images in the brain (Sayim & Cavanagh, 2011).
 Contrary to the hypothesis of additional processing for the recognition of line drawings, our results suggest that more in-depth processing is elicited by natural object images at multiple stages.
-Finally, these results indicate that
+Finally, these results indicate that the same neural mechanisms that support natural object recognition might also hold for drawings across different levels of visual abstraction.